 Q: Very glad to have Charlie Silver, Omer Ozden & Kebin O’Brien here.
 Could Charlie Silver make a brief introduction of Permission.io and the team?

-Charles: Permission.io’s mission is dedicated to helping individuals be compensated for their time and data while engaging with the Internet.
+Charles: Permission.io’s mission is dedicated to helping individuals be rewarded for their time and data while engaging with the Internet.
 Web 2.0’s business model is driven by tech giants who harvest and profit from our data when we shop, search or consume content online.

 Permission is about leading the new model that is emerging.
 We want to make sure that individuals receive value for their time and data, and we believe that asking permission will be the engagement model in Web 3.0.
 That is why we are creating opportunities for people to grant permission and earn our cryptocurrency, ASK, in e-commerce and other contexts.